Wind Energy FAQ

 What if we just planted more trees vs. building more turbines?

 Why not both?
 Wind turbines reduce global emissions and trees process the emissions that do occur.
-As a 100% renewable energy company, a future with more wind power and more trees is the world we want to live in.
+As an electricity company backed by renewable energy, a future with more wind power and more trees is the world we want to live in.

 You do realize you need the oil industry to make and run those turbines?